Here are Some Top Tips from Our Team of Expert Counselors

 Double check your activities section in your Common Application to ensure that you’ve included all relevant experiences and you’ve properly highlighted your role, experience, and impact in those activities.
 Admissions officers are looking for context and other information in your activity list, so take some time to refine any points that may not be as robust as the others and take off any one-off activities that you don’t have any sustained involvement in.
 Admissions officers can tell when students are trying to pad their resume.
 Instead, focus on highlighting the quality of your activities, not the quantity.

 The college application season is almost over for high school seniors!
-If you need some additional help with your last Regular Decision or ED II applications, contact us today for more information on our Application Review, Application Boot Camp, and Deferral services.
+If you need some additional help with your last Regular Decision or ED II applications, contact us today to get help from our college admissions counselors and for more information on our Application Review, Application Boot Camp, and Deferral services.